ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 ### The `Chain` type
 [chain-type]: #chain-type

+The `Chain` type represents a chain of blocks.
+Each block represents an incremental state update, and the `Chain` type caches the cumulative state update from its root to its tip.

-The `Chain` type consists of a set of blocks, containing the non-finalized portion of the chain it represents where the lowest height block's parent is the tip of the finalized state.
-All of the other members of `Chain` cache information contained within that set of blocks for fast lookup.
+The `Chain` type is used to represent the non-finalized portion of a complete chain of blocks rooted at the genesis block.
+The parent block of the root of a `Chain` is the tip of the finalized portion of the chain.

+The `Chain` type supports serveral operations to manipulate chains, `push`, `pop_root`, and `fork`. `push` is the most fundamental operation and handles contextual validation of chains as they are extended. `pop_root` is provided for finalization, and is how we move blocks from the non-finalized portion of the state to the finalized portion. `fork` on the other hand handles creating new chains for `push` when new blocks arrive whose parent isn't a tip of an existing chain.

-We represent the non-finalized portion of a chain with the following data structure and API:
+The `Chain` type is defined by the following struct and API:

 ```rust
 struct Chain {